sandinmyjoints/zero-to-node/notes.md

 ## Slide 10 - Dev Env

 * I'll briefly describe my dev environment.
 * Coffescript is "a little language that compiles to Javascript."
-* Coffescript looks better, more readable, significant whitespace.
-It reminds me of Python.
-Also hear it's like Ruby.
+You write Coffee-script but you run JS.
 * Coffescript is really "the best parts of Javascript".
 Protects you from tripping on some gotchas like global variables, semicolon insertion, weird type coercion.
+* It passes JSLint static analysis without warnings, works in all JS runtimes,
+* Coffescript also looks better than straight JS: less verbose, more readable, uses significant whitespace.
+It reminds me of Python.
 * Quick CS explanation (see slide)
 * My examples are in CS.
 Ask if anything is unclear about it.
-* Grunt: Command line dev tool.
-Very useful for tasks: watch, test, server.
-Like Rake in Ruby.
+* I use a command line dev tool called grunt.
+Very useful for dev tasks that come up over and over: watch, test, server.
+Kind of like Rake in Ruby.

-## Slide 11 - Config
+## Slide 11 - Configuration

 * So let's get started with our application.
-First, handling configuration.
+First up, handling configuration.
-* `node-config` is one of the modules we installed above.
+* `node-config` was one of the packages we installed above.
 * It provides runtime configuration control for node deployments.
+* For example, in dev, we wanted debug-related log messages, but in production, we'd want fewer log messages and maybe bind to a different port.
+* We have some applications-specific config as well: max input characters.
-* Define config files per environment. (see slide)
+* We can define config files per environment and node-config will choose.

-## Slide 12 - Connect and Express
+## Slide 12 - Express and Connect

+* Express was another package we installed.
-* Express is a node HTTP framework built on Connect, which is a middleware framework.
+* Express is a node HTTP application framework built on Connect, which is a middleware framework.
-* They're so much part of my node experience that I almost forget they are their own things because they provide essentials: routes and middleware (see slide).
+* They're so much part of my node experience that I almost forget they are their own things because they provide essentials: an HTTP application, and its routes and middleware. (see slide)
-* Deceivingly simple, extremely flexible.
+* Routes are where requests to a url go.
+Typically they end in sending something back to the user via response.
+* Middleware allows common functionality to be shared among routes.
+So we can pass all our requests through a chain of middleware.
-* Think mostly in terms of middleware.
-Pass requests through chain of middleware.
-Middleware are functions that take req, res, do something, and call the next middleware function.
+* Middleware are just functions that take req, res, do something, and call the next middleware function.
 * Example: logging.
-You get a request to '/audio', pass to log middleware first, it logs the request, then passes to next, which parses the query string parameters, then next, etc.
+Any request we get to any route, we want to log it, so we pass to log middleware first, it logs the request, then passes to next.
+* Now, sometimes you might want to short-circuit in middleware and send something back to the user right then and there.
+You can do that.
+* Exmaple: if there was a request to '/audio' for some text, and in the cache-lookup middleware we find the audio for that text, then we can just send that audio data without going any further.
 * We can send some routes through some middleware, like auth, but others will go through different middleware.
+* Seemingly simple, extremely flexible.

 ## Slide 13 - Structure and Decomposition - Project layout

 * Node is ripe for structuring.
 It's entirely up to you, unlike Django or RoR.
 * So here's what we did for Cicero:
-* First, directory structure.
-It's slightly more complicated because we used Coffee-script.
+* First, the project layout in terms of directory structure.
+* Cicero's structure is slightly more complicated because we used Coffee-script.
-* I'm going to skip down to the source directory  (see slide)
+* We have this src directory at the bottom that holds Coffee-script.
 * index.coffee and tts.coffee are the main source code files.
+We'll discuss them in a second.
-* grunt compiles from src/server into lib, from src/config into config.
+* grunt has a build task that compiles from src/server into lib, from src/config into config.
+Coffee goes in, Javascript comes out.
+* `lib` is a convention for where JS source code goes.

 ## Slide 14 - S and D - Index